Teriks/pake/docs/source/inputandoutputgenerators.rst

         def input_generator():

             # Input generators can return generators or lists.
-            # as long as whatever the input generator returns
+            # As long as whatever the input generator returns
             # is an iterable object that produces file/directory
             # names as strings, it will work.